kevinhaeni/node-samba-client/README.md

 Requirements
 ------------
 Smbclient must be installed.
-This can be installed on OSX with Homebrew [using this script](https://raw.githubusercontent.com/Homebrew/homebrew-core/1fd22fea2426e1ae34e85177234c6e59f63add58/Formula/samba.rb) and on Ubuntu with `sudo apt-get install smbclient`.
+This can be installed on OSX with Homebrew [using this script](https://raw.githubusercontent.com/Homebrew/homebrew-core/1fd22fea2426e1ae34e85177234c6e59f63add58/Formula/samba.rb) and on Ubuntu with `sudo apt install smbclient`.

 API
 -------------